shtankoksu/kotlin/spec-docs/function-types.md

 val lengthHacked: (String) -> Int = { it.length }

 fun test() = "".lengthHacked()  // <-- bad!
 The declared function accepts a single non-receiver argument
+                                // and is not designed to be invoked as an extension
 ```

 And here we introduce the following **restriction**: given a call `object.foo(arguments)`,